LiamSnow/VSCode-CPP-Viewer/README.md

 From there it will group the following files.
 If only `cpp/` exists it will simply use the files inside, but when both `include/` exists it will only use those files, and search for corresponding cpp files under `cpp/`.
 This means if you have a `include/` directory cpp files that do not have corresponding header files will not be displayed.
-This may change in a future update.
+This also means that anything at the same level as the split will be hidden.
 ```
 src/
     main/
         cpp/
             Main.cpp
-            Window.cpp <-- will not be displayed
+            Window.cpp <-- will not display
         include/
             Main.h
-            Constants.h <-- this is fine though
+            Constants.h
+        other/ <-- will not display
     test/
         cpp/
             MainTest.cpp
 ```
+This may change in a future update.